square/wire/wire-library/docs/wire_compiler.md

     // `none` to not generate services.
     rpcRole = 'server'

-    // When null, generated service types will have a suffix appended to
-    // their names, inferred from rpcRole - 'Server' for 'server',
-    // 'Client' for 'client', etc. When non-null, generated service types
+    // If set, the value will be appended to generated service type names.
+If null, their rpcRole
-    //  will have the given value for a suffix. nameSuffix = null
+    // will be used as a suffix instead. nameSuffix = "Suffix"

     // True for emitted services to implement one interface per RPC. singleMethodServices = true